AvaniImpetus/leapogic-ai/docs/common/com/impetus/idw/wmg/common/glue_utils.md

 ### read_file_from_s3()

 **Purpose:**
-Reads the contents of a file from S3 and returns it as a decoded string.
+Reads the contents of a file from S3 and returns it as a string.

 **Args:**